kluctl/www-kluctl.io/content/en/docs/tutorials/microservices-3-templating-and-multi-env.md

 The project is however still not flexible enough to be deployed multiple times and/or in different flavors.
 As an example, it doesn't make much sense to deploy redis with replication on a local cluster, as there can't be any high availability with single node.
-Also, the resource requests currently used are quite demanding for a local cluster.
+Also, the resource requests currently used are quite demanding for a single node cluster.

 ## How to start
 This tutorial is based on the results of the second tutorial.
-As an alternative, you can take the `2-helm-integration` example project found [here](https://github.com/kluctl/kluctl-examples/blob/main/microservices-demo/2-helm-integration) and use it the base to be able to continue with this tutorial.
+As an alternative, you can take the `2-helm-integration` example project found [here](https://github.com/kluctl/kluctl-examples/blob/main/microservices-demo/2-helm-integration) and use it as the base to be able to continue with this tutorial.

 This time, you should start with a fresh kind cluster.
 If you are sure that you won't loose any critical data by deleting the existing cluster, simply run: